CrowdWare/shift/webservice/README.md

 # Create an maintain a websercice

+This guide is for internal usage only.
+If you want to run your own webservice then you have to alter some paths.

 ## Creation
 - Create or copy the file shift.service to /etc/systemd/system
 - Create or copy the file uswgi.ini to /home/shift/webservice